The Blackstone Chair – Chapter Three

 “It was hard growing up the way you did.”

-Ciaran opened his mouth for another zombie I know when the words died in his throat.
+Ciaran opened his mouth for another I know when the words died in his throat.
 Hard?
-With his mother abandoning him and his father on that damned chair before he was six, leaving him to the mercy of people who despised and used him.
+With his mother abandoning him and his father on that damned chair, leaving him to the mercy of people who despised and used him.
 Try bloody awful, uncle.
 How about you drink from that cup?
-But that was unfair.
-Romney was the last person who deserved his ire.

 “This is from him,” said the tall squire from the west.
 He palmed Ciaran with a pouch of silver.
 “Bonefather bless you, lord.”
-With that Martigan hopped off to save Romney from falling down the steps.
+With that Martigan hopped off to save Romney from falling down the stairs.

 From then on the calibre of well-wishers and gift-givers steadily waned; a parade of cousins from both sides of the family, bent-back necromancers, stuffy retainers and their shrivelled wives, copper lords from backwater fiefs he had never heard of, merchant princes who bought their way into a high society event, and general riffraff whose names were a mystery.
 Some had the good grace to look guilty, though most simply offered a few perfunctory pleasantries and cold smiles, handed over whatever tinpot gift they thought was appropriate for a man taking the fall for an entire realm, then moved aside for the next in line.

 Katherine’s parents made a cameo.
 Archibald put on a brave face, but Isabelle, though kind and warm, had tear tracks burning her cheeks.
-They handed over their gifts, offered some polite excuse that Ciaran didn’t catch before making a swift and sullen exit, leaving their daughter bereft and their son-in-law with another embarrassing moment for the bastards down on the benches to laugh about.
+They handed over their gifts, offered some polite excuse that Ciaran didn’t catch before making a swift and sullen exit, leaving their daughter bereft and their son-in-law with another embarrassing moment for the bastards down on the benches to laugh at.

 More importantly, they were about to miss the night’s dreaded climax.
 A pair of rickety palanquins were shouldered in by carousing guests.
-And before he could yell but I don’t want to get married! they were pressed into their traditional skull masks, bundled onto their litters and carried off.
+And before he could yell ‘I changed my mind!
+I don’t want to get married!’ they were pressed into their traditional skull masks, bundled onto their litters and carried off.
 The wedding party followed, keen to witness the final hurrah.
 The palanquins bounced and jostled from the hall, through the castle’s damp and dark corridors, and up the stone stairs that spiralled around the King’s Tower.

-When they reached the throne room the unhappy couple reluctantly stepped off their palanquins and walked hand-in-hand across the musty hall.
+When they reached the throne room, the unhappy couple stepped off the palanquins and walked hand-in-hand across the musty hall.
 The guests swarmed in behind.
-The throne room was, rather appropriately, shaped like a coffin.
-The path was lined with iron braziers spitting golden flames and dancing shadows.
-Stone eyes were carved into the walls, ever watchful.
+It was, rather appropriately, shaped like a coffin.
+The path was lined with iron braziers that crackled with ghostflame.
+Shadows danced on the walls.
+Stone eyes were carved to keep silent watch over the king.
+He crept along, holding Katherine’s soft hand in his own.
+He glanced at her once or twice, but her face was stone and she stared straight ahead, at what lay at the far end of the hall.

-Twisting from the earth like a black tree was the Blackstone Chair.
-Fashioned into a throne by the Old Gods in the distant mists of time, the Chair teemed with eldritch power that did one thing and one thing only: suck out the life of the king to produce darkroot.
+Twisting from the earth like a rotting tree was the Blackstone Chair.
+Fashioned into a throne by the Old Gods in the distant mists of time, it teemed with eldritch power that sucked the life of the king to produce darkroot.
 Only with darkroot was it possible to raise the dead; the bedrock of the realm’s economic labour and armies.
+His father made for a morose king.
+Garren was a living cadaver, alive but dead to the world, stitched to the Chair by vines that weaved through his flesh like threads.
+He was withered like dried fruit and sank into the stone as if slowly becoming one with the Chair.

-The crowd heaved and bellowed as guests pushed and shoved for a good look.
-That was until they were cowed into some semblance of civility when the shadowy form of Menshe Ryker appeared.
-Guests bowed and scraped before the Farseer as he strode tall and proud across the throne room towards the newlyweds.
+Ciaran stopped several feet from the throne, unable to come any closer.
+Behind them the crowd heaved and bellowed, guests pushing and shoving for a good look, until a sudden hush took them and they came to a semblance of civility.
+Ciaran had no need to wonder what had cowed them.
+The sea of onlookers parted and the shadowy form of Menshe Ryker strode out of the breach.
+Guests bowed and scraped before the Farseer.
 As Eye of the King he was a mere steward, but unofficially — which is to say everyone knew — Menshe was the true power in the realm.
-Garbed in a full length satin robe ringed by a silver belt, he had Willem’s imposing height but greys streaked his neat black hair.
+Garbed in a full length satin robe that was ringed by a silver belt, he had Willem’s imposing height but greys streaked his neat black hair.
 When he reached the newlyweds, his hawkish eyes looked down on them both.
 “Dear nephew, might I congratulate you on this auspicious day.”

 “You might, uncle.”